gitforwindowsgit/rss-to-issues/README.md

 ## Compatibility

 This GitHub Action is a Javascript port of the Go version at [`guilhem/rss-issues-action`](https://github.com/guilhem/rss-issues-action).
 The port exists because the Go version has to run in a Docker image, and therefore it is slower to load than the Javascript Action, it has to be pre-compiled, and it has to be uploaded to a Docker registry (i.e. it is subject to network issues when there is a problem connecting from GitHub Actions' build agents).

+This Action uses different input names than `rss-issues-action` (e.g. `github-token` instead of `repo-token`).

+Another big difference is that this Action understands Javascript regular expressions, i.e. it supports lookaheads and friends, something that Go's `RE2` does not support.

 While at it, the Javascript version fixes the bug where `rss-issues-action` did not set the output as documented.